Horizontal $p$-adic $L$-functions: Applications to Modular Forms

-where $\cond(\chi)\in \N$ denotes the conductor (i.e. modulus) of $\chi$.
-The key for obtaining strong quantitative non-vanishing is Theorem \ref{thm:nonvanishing} which yield that for a non-zero pro-$p$ horizontal measure a ``positive proportion'' of characters are non-vanishing.
+The key for obtaining strong quantitative non-vanishing is Theorem \ref{thm:nonvanishing} which yield that for a non-zero horizontal pro-$p$ measure a ``positive proportion'' of characters are non-vanishing.
 To translate this to an explicit quantitative estimate we will need to count Dirichlet characters of fixed order.
+This is quite standard following \cite{Serre76} but for the convenience of the reader we provide details.